Risk factors for type 1 diabetes

 - Having been diagnosed with Acanthosis nigricans, which are darkened patches of skin

-- Having been diagnosed with psychiatric disorders including schizophrenia, depression, and bipolar disorder
+- Having been diagnosed with a psychiatric disorder, such as schizophrenia, depression or bipolar disorder

-If you have any of these risk factors, you should be checked for diabetes.
-Talk to your healthcare provider.
-You may be given one of three different tests to check your blood glucose level:
+If you have any of risk factors noted above, you should be tested for diabetes.
+You may be given one of four different tests to check your blood glucose levels.

-You can check your risk right now with the Canadian Diabetes Risk Questionnaire – CANRISK.
+You can check your risk right now by completing the Canadian Diabetes Risk (CANRISK) Questionnaire.

-Having risk factors for diabetes does not mean that you will inevitably end up with the condition, but does indicate that your chances are greater than those of the general population.
+Having risk factors for diabetes does not mean that you will inevitably end up with the condition, but it does indicate that your chances of getting the disease are greater than those of the general population.